Douglas Niedt's Free Online Metronome

 PLAY – GO SILENT MODE

-Stop the metronome before adjusting these settings so the cycle starts on beat 1.
+Stop the metronome before adjusting these settings or changing the BPM tempo, so the cycle starts on beat 1.

 HEMIOLA AND POLYRHYTHM PRACTICE